10Duke Enterprise C++ SDK

 }

-Renew leases of the checked out licenses: (NOTE: Renewal changes the lease ids.
+Renew leases of the checked out licenses: (NOTE: A renewal changes the lease IDs.
 The returned leases replace the original leases.)

 auto renewResponse = tenduke->licensing->renewLeases()